ceford/cefjdemos-data-jdm-user/articles/en/smart-search/smart-search-on-large-sites.md

 usage.
 Even after the initial construction of the index, incremental updates can also be heavy.
 The good news is that querying the index is a relatively quick and lightweight operation.

+Smart Search is suitable for the majority of Joomla sites.
+However, search presents particular challenges for large sites.
+It should be remembered that Smart Search is a pure PHP implementation of a search engine and particularly large sites may be better off using a standalone search engine such as Solr.

+To use Smart Search on a large site you will probably need to adjust some of the configuration settings.
+What follows is some general advice on what to look out for and what to try tweaking.
+There are a number of known outstanding issues with regard to running Smart Search on large sites which will hopefully be addressed in future versions and these are also described here.

 ## Always Use the CLI Indexer